flarum/docs/docs/extend/language-packs.md

 ::: tip

-The Flarum Foundation have created the "flarum-lang" organization to support translators and ensure continuous availability of language packs.
-You can learn all about this by visiting the [GitHub repository](https://github.com/flarum-lang/about).
-If you want to support an existing language pack or start a new translation, it's best to [get in touch with the flarum-lang team](https://discuss.flarum.org/d/27519-the-flarum-language-project).
+The Flarum Foundation has created the "flarum-lang" organization to support translators and ensure continuous availability of language packs.
+You can learn more about this by [visiting the GitHub repository](https://github.com/flarum-lang/about).
+If you want to support an existing language pack or start a new translation, it's best to [get in touch with the `flarum-lang` team](https://discuss.flarum.org/d/27519-the-flarum-language-project).

 An important starting place also used by "flarum-lang" is [Weblate](https://discuss.flarum.org/d/20807-simplify-translation-process-with-weblate) which is an online platform used to simplify the translation process.